compoundingeffects/bigpictureschool/metaphysics.md

 These aren't just abstract puzzles.
 The answers ripple outward into how we design moral systems, how we interpret scientific discoveries, and how we understand the meaning of our own lives.

-The first-principles approach to metaphysics offers a rigorous, clear-eyed way to wrestle with these ultimate questions.
+The first principles approach to metaphysics offers a rigorous, clear-eyed way to wrestle with these ultimate questions.
 By starting only with what we can't deny and reasoning carefully from there, metaphysics tries to build a solid, coherent picture of reality — one that can serve as a foundation for everything else we think we know.

 In other words, metaphysics isn't the search for impractical abstractions.
 It's the search for the bedrock beneath all other knowledge.